Logo Image

 Hymerford House, East Coker, Somerset

-One of the coats of arms on the Blachford crest (1633 London Heraldian Visitations) is that of Hymerford.
-John Molyns of Sandhill Manor married Elizabeth, daughter of Henry Hymerford in about 1540.
+One of the coats of arms included on the Blachford family crest (granted 1633 London Heraldian Visitations, see Blachford spreadsheet) is that of Hymerford.
+John Moleyns of Sandhill Manor married Elizabeth, daughter of Henry Hymerford in about 1540.
 The Hymerfords held this house from 1377.